 Task card scoots are so easy to differentiate!
 You can allow some students to bring their interactive notebook with them.
 You can also assign only certain cards to students who are not ready for all of them.
 Or you can even scoot around the room with a small group if they need help reading the cards.

 After your students complete a task card set, be sure to keep them handy for test prep!
 You can mix your old sets together to create a set for spiral review.

 Read about more ways to use task cards to teach grammar.

-If you have students who need an accommodation, don’t forget that you can allow them to use their interactive notebook during the assessment.
+If you have students who need accommodations, don’t forget that you can allow them to use their interactive notebooks during the assessment.

 Wrapping It Up

 Teaching grammar can be so time-consuming.
 And it can be maddening to have students who don’t know any of the parts of speech after years of learning them!
 Be patient and consistent, my sweet teacher friends!

 You can certainly create your own PowerPoints, notebook activities, writing prompts, task cards, and assessments for teaching grammar.
 After all, you are pretty darn incredible and resourceful.
 But who the heck has time for all of that?

 If you don’t have time to create all of your own grammar resources, I am happy to share the resources that I created for my students.